MicroStrategy/rest-api-docs/docs/common-workflows/manage-custom-group-objects/retrieve-a-custom-groups-definition.md

 :::

-This workflow sample is similar to [Retrieve a Custom Group's Definition](#retrieve-a-custom-groups-definition-with-filter-elements), except with `showExpressionAs=tree` and `showExpressionAs=tokens`.
+This workflow sample is similar to [Retrieve a custom group's definition](#retrieve-a-custom-groups-definition-with-filter-elements), except with `showExpressionAs=tree` and `showExpressionAs=tokens`.

 Sample Curl: